bmprz2/lightning-alert/README.md

 * *missing latitude* - Line is missing latitude value.
 * *missing longitude* - Line is missing longitude value.

-When application fails to read input file, it just exits.
+When application fails to read input file, it exits.

-When application reads a line that it can't process, it skips it proceeds to the next line.
+When application reads a line that it can't process, it skips and proceeds to the next line.

 If any of the errors above occurs, application writes an error message to the console.
-It also displays the erroneous line, so it can be corrected.
+It also displays the erroneous line so it can be corrected.

 **Other notes:**
 1) Since heartbeat is not an actual strike, application does not print anything even when it matches an asset.